tc39/proposal-temporal/docs/calendar.md

 The identifier of a custom calendar must consist of one or more components of between 3 and 8 ASCII alphanumeric characters each, separated by dashes, as described in [Unicode Technical Standard 35](https://unicode.org/reports/tr35/tr35.html#Unicode_locale_identifier).

+Custom calendars are responsible for interpreting and validating all inputs, including options.
+Calendars should (and built-in calendars will) throw a TypeError if a required option is missing or has the wrong type, but throw a RangeError if it's present but has an invalid value.

+Calendars are also responsible for assigning default values.
+For example, if the `overflow` option is undefined, it will be interpreted by built-in calendars as `'constrain'`.
+Custom calendars should maintain this behavior unless there's a good reason not to.
+Calendars can also accept additional non-default values for existing options or can accept new options that built-in calendars don't.
+When adding new options, calendar authors should use a unique prefix, e.g. the name of the calendar, to avoid potential conflicts with future options which may be used by Temporal.

 ## Constructor

 ### **new Temporal.Calendar**(_calendarIdentifier_: string) : Temporal.Calendar